-The General Data Protection Regulation (GDPR), applicable since May 2018, gives the European Data Protection Authorities, now called the Supervisory Authorities, the power to serve administrative fines of up to €20 million or 4% of the global annual turnover of
+The General Data Protection Regulation (GDPR), applicable since May 2018, gives the European Data Protection Authorities, since then called the Supervisory Authorities, the power to serve administrative fines of up to €20 million or 4% of the global annual turnover of the precedent financial year, whichever is higher.

 Under the General Data Protection Regulation (GDPR), organisations which carry out a « cross border data processing » must appoint a Lead Data Protection Authority.
 This appointed Supervisory Authority will act as their main point of contact.